 Coming Up With A Working Thesis.
 The last step in the invention process (and the first formal step of the composing process) is coming up with a working thesis (or thesis question).
 Advise students to post the thesis where they can see it as they write: this sentence, if well crafted, will help the writer to stay focused on the argument she is trying to make.
 Do let the student know that, at this stage, they have only a working thesis—most writers revise their theses as they go, in order to accommodate shifts in perspectives and new ideas.

-For materials on composing that you can share with your students, see Writing: Considering Structure and Organization.
+For materials on invention and thesis development that you can share with your students see Coming Up With Your Topic and Developing Your Thesis.